First installation

 This will create or update file config\elasticsearch.keystore.

-# Cluster security. xpack.security.transport.ssl.enabled: true xpack.security.transport.ssl.verification_mode: certificate xpack.security.transport.ssl.truststore.path: certs\elastic-stack-ca.p12 xpack.security.transport.ssl.keystore.path: certs\elastic-certificates.p12
+xpack.security.transport.ssl.enabled: true xpack.security.transport.ssl.verification_mode: certificate xpack.security.transport.ssl.truststore.path: certs\elastic-certificates.p12 xpack.security.transport.ssl.keystore.path: certs\elastic-certificates.p12

 Client communication

-The stepts below result in a certificate http.p12 for secure communication between clients and the cluster.
+The steps below result in a certificate http.p12 for secure communication between clients and the cluster.
 The cluster will present the certificate to clients such as browsers, the Smartsite manager, Kibana and curl.

-- CA Path: certs\elastic-stack-ca.p12.
+6. CA Path: certs/elastic-stack-ca.p12.
 For information: given the current folder one would expect config\certs which however results in an error because config\config\certs is searched.
 Use certs.
+Also use a forward slash.

 The zip contains instructions how to apply the certificate.